andrewlin573/SubredditTopArticles_REST-API/README.md

 ### Launching application locally
 - Download the repository code
 - In the command line, change directory to the backend and run "python3 application.py"
-- Change directory to the node server and run "node server.js"
+- Open new directory and change directory to the node server and run "node server.js"
 - Go to http://localhost:4200/

 ### Development Details